 Department of Psychology, University of Bath, Bath, United Kingdom

 Author Note: The data reported here is part of C-P Hu’s PhD dissertation, part of the results was reported at the 17th National Academic Congress of Psychology, Oct 2014, Beijing, China.
 This work was supported by CSFN 31371017 for J Sui and 31471001 for K Peng.
-We thank John Sakaluk for sharing his code for plotting APA style graph.
+We thank John Sakaluk for sharing his code for plotting APA style graph in previous version of this manuscript.

 We embrace the values of openness and transparency in science (Schönbrodt, Maier, Heene, & Zehetleitner, 2015).
 Therefore, we followed the 21-word solution provided by Simmons, Nelson, and Simonsohn (2012) or referred to the complete project documentations in the OSF.
 We will furthermore publish all raw data necessary to reproduce the reported results and are providing scripts for all data analyses reported in this manuscript (see the additional materials in the OSF and github).

-Corresponding to: Chuan-Peng Hu, hcp4715@gmail.com; Jie Sui, j.sui@gmail.com
+Corresponding to: Chuan-Peng Hu, hcp4715@gmail.com

-Abstract

-Keywords: moral identity, self bias, perception matching

 General method

 Participants.
-The experiments reported in the current study were first conducted between 2014 to 2016 in Tsinghua University, Beijing, the participants of these experiments were recruited in Tsinghua University community.
-To increase the power of the studies, we re-recruited additional participants in Wenzhou University in 2017 so that each study has at least 50 valid data, as suggested by (Simmons, Nelson, & Simonsohn, 2013).
+The experiments (except experiment 3b) reported in the current study were first conducted between 2014 to 2016 in Tsinghua University, Beijing, participants of these experiments were recruited in Tsinghua University community.
+To increase the power by adding collecting more data so that each experiment has 50 or more valid data (Simmons, Nelson, & Simonsohn, 2013) , we recruited additional participants in Wenzhou University, Wenzhou, China in 2017.
 However, duo to the limited time and resources, additional data were not collected for experiment 2, 3, and 4b.